mvolkmann/blog/src/swift.md

-  If an expression or statement technically can throw, but should never throw given the way it is being used, one option is to precede it with `try!`.
+  If an expression or statement technically can throw, but should never throw given the way it is being used, it can be preceded with `try!`.
   This frees the code from needing the handle errors.
   If the code actually does throw, the program will terminate with a fatal error.

-A `defer` block contains code the execute before its containing block or function exits, regardless of whether an error was thrown.
+A `defer` block contains code to execute before its containing block or function exits, regardless of whether an error was thrown.
-This is similar to "finally" blocks in other languages.
+This is similar to a "finally" block in other languages.
 The code in a `defer` block typically performs cleanup activities such as closing files or database connections.

-Here is an example of using the do/catch syntax.
+The following code demonstrates using the `do`/`catch` syntax:

 ```swift
 enum IntError: Error {